Pathway to Becoming an RD/RDN

 The following are the steps required to become an RD as set forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and the Commission on Dietetic Registration (CDR).

 - Successful completion of an undergraduate or graduate program yielding a Didactic Program in Dietetics (DPD) verification statement.
 Students may complete the DPD requirements in their undergraduate program or complete an MS/DPD program that fulfills these requirements while obtaining a master’s degree (or PhD).
 Note: there are programs that allow you to bypass the DPD verification statement requirement called Graduate Programs (GP), formerly called Future Education Models.
-UMass Amherst is not a GP/FEM program and thus, requires applicants to have a DPD verification statement prior to applying to our dietetic internship.
+UMass Amherst is not a GP/FEM program and thus, requires applicants to have a DPD verification statement prior to applying to our dietetic programs.

 Applying for State Licensure (Licensed Dietitian/Nutritionist, LDN)